Home AdTech Industry Trends Ad Network Explained: How It Works and Why It Matters

 Vertical Ad Network

-This allows advertisers to target their ads very precisely, reaching users who are highly likely to be interested in their products or services.
+A vertical-based Ad Network allows advertisers to target their ads very precisely, reaching users who are highly likely to be interested in their products or services.
 However, the overall reach of these ad networks might be smaller if you compare them with horizontal ones.

 Horizontal Ad Network